ggurjar333/ggurjar333/README.md

 - 🔭 I’m currently also contributing on [Pudl](https://catalystcoop-pudl.readthedocs.io/en/latest/intro.html)
 - 🌱 I’m currently learning [Dagster](https://dagster.io/)
 - 👯 I’m looking to collaborate on data engineering roles
-- 🤔 I’m looking for help with Python, Bash, and data engineering.
 - 💬 Ask me about Art and painting anytime.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ggurjarsocl/)
 - 😄 Pronouns: His/Him